 The Best Hair Straighteners for Your Hair Type

-Easily the most important thing to consider when selecting your new hair tool is the type of material that it is made out of.
-Hair straighteners are characterized by a clamp like structure with a hot plate on each side.
+Easily the most important thing to consider when selecting your new hair tool is the type of material it’s made out of.
+Hair straighteners are characterized by a clamp-like structure with a hot plate on each side.
 Typically, hair straighteners are created with ceramic, glass, metal, titanium and, most recently, tourmaline.

-Point blank: You’ll want to avoid these hair straighteners at all costs.
-With a pretty price tag that won’t break the bank, these straighteners first look like a wonderful option when in the market for a new flat iron.
-Unfortunately, these materials might not be the best for your tresses: Not only do they take forever to preheat, but once they claim to be good to go, it turns out that the plates can get unevenly heated which could potentially lead to burning your hair in some spots.
+Point blank: You’ll want to avoid these hair straighteners.
+With a price tag that won’t break the bank, these straighteners first look like a wonderful option when in the market for a new flat iron.
+Unfortunately, these materials might not be the best for your tresses: Not only do they take forever to preheat, but once they claim to be good to go, it turns out that the plates can get unevenly heated which could potentially lead to “hot spots,” or burning your hair in some areas.

 2. Ceramic Plates